TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-hyperv-deployment-issues.md

 No, setting up the appliance on an Azure VM is not recommended.

 ### Issues with the prerequisites check on appliance

 **I get an error in the Internet prerequisites check on the appliance**

 1. Ensure that you can connect to the required [URLs](https://docs.microsoft.com/azure/migrate/migrate-appliance#url-access) from the appliance
 1. Check if there is a proxy/firewall blocking access to these URLs.
-If whitelisting is required, please ensure you whitelist all the URLs.
+If allow listing is required, make sure to allow list all the URLs.
 1. If there is a proxy server configured on-premises, ensure that you provide the proxy details correctly by selecting **Set up proxy** in the same step.
 Make sure that you provide the authorization credentials if the proxy needs them.
 1. Ensure that the appliance server has not been previously used to set up the [replication appliance](https://docs.microsoft.com/azure/migrate/migrate-replication-appliance) or have mobility service agent installed on the server